Duties and import taxes

 Low-value goods tax

-A low-value goods tax is applied to shipments in some countries and regions.
-This tax affects goods below a certain value threshold, which varies between different countries and regions.
-For example, The European Union has a low-value tax threshold where VAT is collected on cross-border orders that are equal to or less than 150 EUR, while the United Kingdom has a low-value tax threshold where VAT is collected on cross-border orders that are equal to or less than 135 GBP.
+A low-value goods tax is applied to shipments in some countries and regions for shipments that are below the de minimis if you're registered to collect tax in that country or region.
+For example, The European Union has a low-value tax threshold where value added tax (VAT) is collected on cross-border orders that are equal to or less than 150 EUR, whereas the United Kingdom has a low-value tax threshold where VAT is collected on cross-border orders that are equal to or less than 135 GBP.

 Low-value goods taxes apply in the following countries:

 - New Zealand

 - the United Kingdom

 In most cases, the DDP incoterm is recommended for shipments to areas with a low-value goods tax so that orders that go above the threshold also have the duties and import taxes calculated at checkout.

 For example, when you use the DDP incoterm for the European Union, the following occurs: